jeffcol/Gradient_Generator/README.md

 # Gradient_Generator
-Create a Gradient and copy it to the clipboard https://jeffcol.github.io/Gradient_Generator/
+Create a Gradient and copy it to the clipboard <br />
+https://jeffcol.github.io/Gradient_Generator/